rbhagat32/express-postgres-docker/readme.md

 ## (1)--->>> Connect Postgres in container to Express app on Host Machine:

 1. Run Postgres in a container:
-   (use port 5433 instead of default port 5432 because it conflicts with the host machine)
+   (use port 5433 instead of default port 5432 because it may conflict with the host machine if postgres is installed on host machine)

    ```
    docker run -d